Frequently Asked Questions

 A community solar project is a large solar project shared by more than one household.
 Its primary purpose is to allow members of a community the opportunity to share the benefits of solar power even if they cannot install solar panels on their property.
 Project participants benefit from the electricity generated by the community solar farm, which costs less than the price they would ordinarily pay for electricity.
 Through community solar programs, renters, home-owners, municipalities and non-profits can participate in clean energy projects and save money on their monthly electricity bill.

-There are five virtual net metering (VNM) community solar projects and thirteen Community Remote Distributed Generation (CRDG) community solar projects for a total of eighteen projects.
+There are five virtual net metering (VNM) community solar projects and eleven Community Remote Distributed Generation (CRDG) community solar projects for a total of sixteen projects.
 These projects are in various stages of development.
-Some are fully constructed and operational.
-Others are still under development.
+Some are fully constructed and operational, while others are still under development.

 Community solar saves you money by allowing you to invest in solar panels that produce electricity for your home, even if you may not have an ideal roof or access to your roof for a solar installation.
 When you subscribe to a community solar project, you are paying for access to less expensive solar electricity rather than buying electricity at National Grid's standard offer rate.